babashka/sci/CLJD_PORT.md

   `-meta`/`-with-meta`/`-invoke` names. defmulti/defmethod supported.
 - cljd follows the :cljs code path for sci: NodeR defrecord + eval fn instead of the Eval protocol, constants self-evaluate (`->constant` returns x).
+- Emission pass features are #{:cljd} only (host pass has :cljd AND :clj).
+A `#?(:clj A :cljs B)` without :cljd or :default clause emits NOTHING: in expression position that means nil, `(throw #?(...))` becomes a bare Dart `rethrow`.
+Every conditional in ported code needs a :cljd or :default arm.
+- cljd host eval does not create host vars for plain defns, so `:refer` of a function from a ported ns breaks the host pass.
+Use an alias instead.
+  `:refer` from clojure.test works.
+- No object-array on cljd: use `(List/filled n nil)`. aset/aget work on Dart List.
+- Compiling a SUBSET of test namespaces can regenerate cljd.core without IFn arity mixins other namespaces need, leaving stale .dart files that fail to load.
+Run the full selector when output looks inconsistent.